 The Age of Data Collection & the Death of Information Privacy

-Today, companies constantly collect data from users, from Facebook to LinkedIn and Waze.
+Today, companies constantly collect data from users – everything from Facebook to LinkedIn and Waze.
 They use this data for a variety of reasons, such as advertising and marketing.
-According to a 2018 Pew Research Center survey, 88% of people 18-29 report using social media in some way.
-While that number drops as age rises, it doesn’t drop that much; there is data on nearly everyone somewhere.
+The reach of social media is wide; according to a Pew Research Center survey on social media use, in 2022, 84% of people aged 18-29 used social media in some way.
+For people 30-49, this number drops to 81%, 73% for ages 50-65, and still 45% for people 65 and over.

 Additionally, it is nearly impossible for users of social media platforms to remain private; sometimes even the companies cannot control everything.
 Even if they apply specific privacy restrictions of the given platform, if they have a friend whose data is not as private, this is a route into your data as well.